Will you do one small thing to help Georgians in need fight cancer?

 Here’s how it works:

 - Visit your local tag office and ask for one of these plates by either its name or category code: The Breast Cancer plate is called “Breast Cancer” and has a category code of BCLT.
-The All Cancer plate is called “GA CORE,” and its category code is C-1.
+The All Cancer plate is called “Fight Against Cancer,” and its category code is C-1.

 - In some counties, you can order the plate online when your annual tag renewal is due.